vert-x/vert-x.github.io/docs_md/maven_dev.md

     mvn integration-test

-To run the Vert.x module from the resources in Eclipse

-    mvn vertx:runModEclipse

-If you're using IntelliJ IDEA:

-    mvn vertx:runModIDEA

 # Setup your IDE

 You can use the `idea` and `eclipse` goals to create IDE projects from your Maven project, for example